cortex-lab/phy/design/merge-view-dock-stability.md

 different because the clustering has changed.
 It should construct the settled post-merge Normal state, use that as the next proposition's entry snapshot, and then project the next Merge workspace without hiding or recreating the dock.
-Failed and manual merges retain their existing no-advancement behavior.
+Failed merges retain their workspace unchanged.
+Successful manual merges do not advance proposition review; they reuse the dock for a singleton continuation workspace containing the merged result as its blue reference.

 Reject-and-advance and shortcut navigation use the same in-place replacement path.
 Selecting a nonactionable proposition still cancels to Normal mode and